Npowergroup5/Weather-App/README.md

 # 🌤️ Weather App

-A simple weather app that shows real-time weather based on user location.
+A simple weather app that shows real-time weather based on user location. (for demo the data is fake)

-**Tech Stack**: HTML, CSS, JavaScript, OpenWeatherMap API
+**Tech Stack**: HTML, CSS, JavaScript

 **Features**:
 - Get current temperature